LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Getting online vendor information from wpsfinder.
 - Remade some hardcoded lines
 - Visibility of some objects

+# TODO:
+- Add GPS sniffer
+- Add manual language change
+- Add a 3wifi sniffer for surrounding networks
+- Import data from a txt file from Router Sacan to local DB

 # Screenshots
 <div>